TVR Villas here: Villa Alinna

 Leeward is located on the Eastern tip of Providenciales.
 It is mostly a residential area with massive high-end beachfront estates and luxury canal homes.
 There is one condo-hotel called Blue Haven that has a marina where most of the largest yachts in the Turks and Caicos are docked.
 For those looking to be closest to the action and movement of Grace Bay, Leeward is only 5 minutes away.
 There is also the country’s only golf course, Provo Golf Club, one minute away by car.

-While staying in Leeward, enjoy close proximity to neibouring uninhabited islands Mangrove Cay, Little Water Cay and Big Water Cay, just a short paddle away.
+While staying in Leeward, enjoy close proximity to neighboring uninhabited islands Mangrove Cay, Little Water Cay and Big Water Cay, just a short paddle away.

 Grace Bay is the tourist center of the island.
 There you will find most of the island’s hotels, bars and restaurants.
 The area boasts a fantastic choice of cuisine, nightlife and duty free shopping.
-There are no villas on the beach for rent in this area as it is all commercial but you will find places off the beach and in walking distance of many things to do.
+There are no villas on the beach for rent in this area as it is all commercial but you will find villas off the beach and in walking distance of many things to do.
 Grace Bay also offers a Cross Fit gym, a yoga and pilates studio, the island’s only casino, Casablanca.